Pregnancy can be exciting and scary simultaneously.

-Below, I listed the five early signs of pregnancy I experienced that let me know I was pregnant before my missed period or positive test!
+Below, I’ve listed the five early signs of pregnancy I experienced, which let me know I was pregnant before my missed period or positive test.

-I also added 11 additional early pregnancy symptoms you may experience that I didn’t (or didn’t notice) in this first pregnancy.
+I’ve also listed 11 additional early pregnancy symptoms you may experience.

 Table of Contents